guesswho1234/Rex/README.md

 - `Registered participants`: a CSV file containing all the information of participants
 - `Evaluation scans`: all the evaluation sheet scans as either PDF or PNG files

 When pressing the `Evaluate exam` button the exam evaluation process starts.
 In a first stage, all the supplied scans are processed.
 Once this first stage is finished, a popup will show and, given that no errors where encountered, allow to inspect and edit all the scans together with the information extracted from them.
 When proceeding, the second and last stage starts.
 Once also this stage is finished, again a popup will show and, given that no errors where encountered, offer to save the exam evaluation.
 Also, it is possible to revert back to the first stage again.
-When saving the exam evaluation, a *.zip archive will be downloaded.
+When saving the exam evaluation, a ZIP archive will be downloaded.
 In this archive you will find the following files:
-- todo:
+- Two ZIP archives, one containing the scans as PNG files matching what was supplied for the `Evaluation scans` field (ending with `_nops_scan.zip`) and another containing the evaluation documents of the participants (ending with `nops_eval.zip`).
+For each participant the evaluation document is further placed in a separate folder named after what was supplied in the `id` column of the file supplied for the `Registered participants` field
+- Two CSV files, one machting what was supplied for the `Registered participants` field and another containing all the evaluation data (ending in `nops_eval.csv`)
+- One RDS file matching what was supplied for the `Solutions` field
+- A TXT file `statistics.txt` containing some basic evaluation statistics of the exam
+- A TXT file `input.txt` containing all the input values used for evaluating the exam

 ### Addons

+Addons are a way to add custom functionalities to the application that do not necessarily tie into the standard workflow described above.

 ## Contributing